openfin/embedding-winforms-demo/README.md

 # embedding-of-demo
-This is a demo application that embeds OpenFin in a Microsoft .Net Application.
+This is a demo application that levereges the OpenFin Window.embedInto API call to embed a OpenFin window in a Microsoft .Net Application.

 ![embed](embed.png)